By Jenny Menzel, H.C.

 It’s no secret that adequate sleep helps in coping with stress and maintaining immune function.
 CBD assists us with this largely by interfering with cortisol secretion — especially at night when cortisol should be at its lowest levels.
 Researchers measured blood hormone levels in 11 volunteers and found CBD to have a sedating effect taken at high doses between 300-600 mg — helping you to get to sleep faster and stay asleep longer.

-2. CBD May Reduce Stress by Calming Anxiety.
+2. CBD May Reduce Stress and Bring on a Sense of Calm.

-CBD is documented as a valuable calming agent in neuropsychiatric disorders like anxiety.
+CBD is documented as a valuable calming agent for certain conditions.
 In fact, an impressive study published in The Permanente Journal looked at 72 adults where anxiety and poor sleep were of primary concern.
-CBD decreased anxiety scores within the first month in 79% of the subjects, with a majority experiencing benefits after stopping CBD — showing CBD as a potential long-term solution for anxiety and stress reduction.
+CBD decreased the anxiety scores within the first month in 79% of the study participants, with a majority experiencing benefits even after stopping CBD — showing CBD as a potential long-term solution to calm the nerves and reduce stress.

 3. CBD Regulates Appetite to Decrease Stress Eating.